docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/PrGPU-SDK-macros.md

 The macros do add one external source dependency - Boost (boost.org).
 We use the Boost preprocessor package to manipulate kernel definitions.

-Depending on how you choose to compile and deploy your kernels, we also provide a small python script that may be useful (See “Preprocessing as a Separate Step”)
+Depending on how you choose to compile and deploy your kernels, we also provide a small python script that may be useful (See "Preprocessing as a Separate Step")

 ---